kasperpihl/react-slice/README.md

 # React Slice

-A simple performant approach to global state using only React built'ins.
+A simple performant approach to state management using only React built'ins.

+1. Uses reducers and dispatch 🤖
+2. Access state from anywhere with hooks 🚀
+3. Optimized for use with Typescript 💙
+4. Full control of render performance 🔥

 ## Installation